tapdata/tapdata.github.io/README.md

 - Real Time Data Pipelines, a better alternative to Kafka based data pipelines

 - Event-driven Applications, such as fraud detection or event notifications

+- Operational analytics where you need fresh data to make your insights reflect your business's current state

 ## How It Works